francois-drielsma/kapton_daq/README.md

 The InstrumentKit package supports communications through a variety of protocols (GPIB, RS232, USBTMC, etc.).
-Only the branch of `francois-drielsma` supports the Fluke 3000 FC and Keithley 485 devices, so pull that one specifically.
+Only the fork of `francois-drielsma` supports the Fluke 3000 FC, Keithley 485, HP E3631A and Glassman FR-series devices, so pull that one specifically.

 1. Pull the repository